dineshabey/dineshabey/README.md

 <ul>
   <li>🔭 Currently, I'm working as a Fullstack Software Engineer and Freelance AI/ML Engineer.</li>
-  <li>📚 I'm continually expanding my knowledge of AI technologies and tools.</li>
+  <li>📚 I’m passionate about AI technologies and always expanding my knowledge in the field.</li>
-  <li>⚡ In my free time, I enjoy creating blogs and newsletters, as well as traveling to explore new places.</li>
+  <li>⚡ In my free time, I enjoy creating blogs and newsletters, and traveling to explore new places.</li>
+  <li>💼 I also work as a Consultant/Lecturer for Datascence, sharing knowledge and experience in data science and technology.</li>
 </ul>

 <h3 align="left">🛠 Language and tools</h3>